getdocsy/docs/docs/getting-started.md

 ## Testing Docsy

-After you added Docsy to a channel, mention <@U077MGEHWKT> in a thread.
+After you added Docsy to a channel, mention @Docsy in a thread.
 If everything is properly set up, Docsy will offer to create a PR for you.